NEWS & EVENTS

 The Yellowstone Art Museum annual auction supported by K.L.
 McKenna donation

-Prince Street Gallery, NY, NY selects K.L.
-McKenna to exhibit
+Prince Street Gallery, NY, NY, selects the work of K.L.
+McKenna for "Small Works Invitational 2003"

 K. L. McKENNA WINS PEOPLE'S CHOICE AWARD AT COWGIRL UP!
 2015